 The following forms are available to download and complete for submission to the school:

 Kingham Primary School is a popular school and places are in high demand.
-If you are interested in the possibility of a place in the school you are encouraged to contact the school office for information about open days or visits.
+If you are interested in the possibility of a place in the school you are encouraged to contact the school office for further information.

 You can apply online.
 The deadline for applications for places in reception is generally in January of the year in which the child will start in September.